 Gregory Garvey, Sr. was strip searched without reasonable suspicion pursuant to Franklin County’s blanket strip search policy.
 On March 28, 2007, Garvey filed suit in federal court alleging that the county’s strip search policy was unconstitutional.
 The case was certified as a class action on April 15, 2008, covering “all people strip searched without individualized reasonable suspicion ... at the Franklin County Jail” between March 28, 2004 and February 25, 2007.
 The district court appointed attorneys Howard Friedman and David Milton as class counsel under Fed.R.Civ.P.
 23(g).

-On October 22, 2009, the court granted the plaintiff’s motion for summary judgment, finding that the county’s blanket strip search policy was unconstitutional as to “people who were held while waiting for bail to be set or before a first court appearance after ...
+On October 22, 2009, the court granted the plaintiff’s motion for summary judgment, finding that the county’s blanket strip search policy was unconstitutional as to “people who were held while waiting for bail to be set or before a first court appearance after being arrested on charges or on warrants that did ...

 Massachusetts has agreed to pay $1,162,468 to settle a class-action suit on behalf of 486 detainees who were strip searched without cause at the Franklin County Jail.